 7.4.1.
 I note that the Roscommon County Development Plan 2022-2028, and specifically Policy Objective TV 4.15, which seeks to address dereliction through engagement with owners of sites/properties, and where necessary, applying the available statutory mechanisms (Derelict Sites Act 1990) to address the impact of a derelict site/ structure upon the amenity of an area.
 The property has been in a derelict state for some time and detracts to a material degree from the character and appearance of the surrounding area.
 Therefore, I consider that the compulsorily acquisition of the subject property would be consistent with the policies and objectives of the Development Plan and will ensure that the lands do not continue to be in a derelict condition.
-I further note that the subject property is a Protected Structure and that Policy Objective BH9.2 seeks to protect structures included on the Record of Protected Structures.
-Having regard to the condition of the subject property I consider that the policies and objectives of the property acquisition of the property would be consistent with the policies that the policies and objective of the structures.
+Having regard to the condition of the subject property I consider that the proposed compulsory acquisition of the property would be consistent with the policies and objectives of the Development Plan and will ensure that the lands do not continue to be in a derelict condition.

-Development Plan and will ensure that the lands do not continue to be in a derelict condition.
+7.5.
+Action of the Owner to Address Dereliction

-- 7.5.
-Action of the Owner to Address Dereliction - 7.5.1.
-I note that an objection to the proposed acquisition of the site was made to the Local Authority by Declan Lavin dated the 24th of June 2024.
-The basis of the objection to the compulsory acquisition of the property is that the objector's family are in the process of refurbishing the property.
-At the time of my inspection of the subject property (October 2024) I noted no evidence of measures to address the condition of the property. - 7.5.2.
+- 7.5.1.
+I note that the objection(s) to the proposed acquisition of the site made to the Local Authority by Stephen Lavin.
+I further note that on multiple occasions the property owner has stated his commitment to undertake works to address the condition of the property, including as recently as June 2024 when a commitment was given to have the property painted, power hosed and to have the area to the front and rear cut.
+At the time of my inspection of the subject property (October 2024) I noted no substantial evidence of measures to address the condition of the property. - 7.5.2.
 I note that owner/occupiers have obligations (under section 9 of the Act) to "take all reasonable steps to ensure that the land does not become or does not continue to be a derelict site".
-It is noted that no substantive works have taken place to the subject property.
-It is now over two and a half years since the derelict condition of the property came to the Local Authority's attention and over two and a half years since the owner/representative of the owner was first notified of the derelict state of the property.
-It has also been 4 months since the Local Authority served the Section 15 notice of intention to acquire the site compulsorily.
-Having inspected the site, there is no evidence of any further attempt to render the site non-derelict and the property remains in a neglected and unsightly condition.
-Having regard, therefore, to all of the property, which as stated constitutes a derelict site, I consider that it is appropriate that the Local Authority's application for consent to compulsorily acquire the site at Lavan's Shop, Ballinlough, County Roscommon, is granted.
+Despite commitments on a number of occasions to undertake works to address the condition of the property it is noted that no substantive works have taken place to the subject property.
+It is now over two years since the derelict condition of the property came to the Local Authority's attention and over two years since the property owner was first notified of the derelict state of the property.
+It has also been 4 months since the Local Authority served the Section 15 Notice of intention to acquire the site compulsorily.
+Having inspected the site, there is no evidence of any attempt to render the site non-derelict and the property remains in a neglected and unsightly condition.
+Having regard, therefore, to all of the information available on the file and the continued appearance and condition of the property, which as stated constitutes a derelict site, I consider that it is appropriate that the Local Authority's application for consent to compulsorily acquire the site at 19 Abbey View, Ballaghaderreen, County Roscommon, is granted.